Melvin-p/ArduinoWrapper/README.md

 It is a wrapper/compatibility layer for Arduino code so that it can run on Linux.
 (Windows not supported)
 It creates mock hardware devices such as serial so it is best described as a quasi-simulation.

 **This was created for a university project**
+The end goal of this project is automated testing of student's code for embedded systems.

 ## Core Idea
 Arduino's are programmed in a language very similar to C++.
-It is possible to compile a ino file with very few tweaks on a
+It is possible to compile an Arduino sketch (an ino file) with very few tweaks on a  linux machine.
-linux machine.
 The compiler needs definitions for functions such as `millis()` and `serial.println()`.
 Typically these are found in the Arduino Core provided by the Arduino IDE.
 This project provides a library to which arduino code can be linked with after the arduino code is compiled.

 ## Limitations
 - Due to how this wrapper works the memory constraints of the Arduino cannot be replicated.